Skip to main content

 Can I visit at night?

 Yes, but boat tours don't run after sunset.
-If you're there in winter (September–March), the lagoon area is one of the best spots in Iceland for Northern Lights viewing.
+If you're there in winter (September–March), the lagoon area is one of the prime locations for Northern Lights viewing.
 Book a private tour for maximum flexibility on weather windows.

 What's the weather like at the lagoon?